 Arrive at Kotoka Airport.
 You will be met by a Sunset African Tours representative and transferred to your hotel.
 (Note that check out is at 12 noon and check in 2pm so your rooms may not be ready if you arrive on a morning flight).
 Overnight in Accra.

 This morning, take a tour of the century old capital of Ghana, Accra.
 Start the day with a drive and walking tour of the colonial section of Accra (Jamestown).
 Drive through the main street of the section and view the Ussher and James Forts built by the Dutch (1650) and British (1673) respectively and also the Light House which used to guide ships to the Accra Harbour in colonial days.
 Visit the Kwame Nkrumah Memorial park and museum, a monument dedicated to Ghana’s first post-independence President.
 Later, we visit the intriguing craftsmen at Nungua/Teshie who make fantasy coffins in the shape of vegetables, fruits, cars, aircrafts etc usually depicting the profession of the deceased.
 For example a fisherman might be buried in a coffin in the shape of a giant fish.
 After lunch, visit the National Ethnographic Museum and finally the Arts and Crafts market where you will find items from all over Ghana and West Africa.
+After dinner we will rope in the New Year with live band music.
 Overnight in Accra (B & L)

 Mid-morning depart Accra to Elmina.
 We will stopover in Winneba, where we will attend the Winneba Fancy Dress Festival.
 This festival was started in the 19th Century by Dutch and British traders who lived in Winneba seaport by wearing assorted masks, danced and drank in white-owned bars celebrating Christmas.
 The festival features brass band music and colourful assorted costumes and a competition to adjudge the best dancers and creative costumes.
 Continue to Elmina.
 Overnight in Elmina (B & D)